mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 The Ember buildback also takes a different approach for getting past CORS by setting up a [proxy_pass](http://oskarhane.com/avoid-cors-with-nginx-proxy_pass/), which we don't need since we've explicitly added our Ember origin to the headers in our Phoenix app.

-We can override the buildpack's nginx configuration by copying it and making some changes:
+We can override the buildpack's Nginx configuration by copying it and making some changes:

 ~~~bash
 wget https://raw.githubusercontent.com/tonycoco/heroku-buildpack-ember-cli/master/config/nginx.conf.erb